College football bowl game schedule: Dates, times and matchups

 The 2023-24 college football bowl season is almost here.

-The College Football Playoff is set, with Michigan, Washington, Texas and Alabama selected to battle for the national championship.
+There are 43 bowl games, beginning Dec.
+16 with Georgia Southern facing Ohio in the Myrtle Beach Bowl and ending Jan.
+8 with the College Football Playoff National Championship.

-The rest of the bowl schedule will be released Sunday on ESPN.
-There are 43 bowl games, including the College Football Playoff National Championship and the semifinal games.
-The bowl games will begin on Saturday, Dec.
-16, and end on Monday, Jan.
-8.
+The College Football Playoff semifinals are set with Michigan, Washington, Texas and Alabama selected to battle for the title.

 Here's a look at all of this season's games (all times ET).